Weekly Recap: 14 Press Releases You Might Have Missed

-A roundup of the most newsworthy press releases from PR Newswire this week, including the latest Harris/Trump polling, new words from Dictionary.com and a "Candy Corn Suite" perfect for fall.
+A roundup of the most newsworthy press releases from PR Newswire this week, including unique creations from Burger King, CareerBuilder and Monster's combination and Kohler Energy's rebrand.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.